-The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, or the "Dodd-Frank Act," enables our stockholders to vote to approve, on an advisory (non-binding) basis, the compensation of our named executive officers as disclosed in this proxy statement in accordance with the SEC's rules.
-As previously disclosed, the Board has determined that it will hold an advisory vote on executive compensation on an annual basis, and the next stockholder advisory vote will occur at our 2015 Annual Meeting of Stockholders.
+Section 14A of the Exchange Act, as amended by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, or the "Dodd-Frank Act," enables our stockholders to vote to approve, on an advisory (non-binding) basis, the compensation of our named executive officers as disclosed in this proxy statement in accordance with the SEC's rules.
+As previously disclosed, the Board has determined that it will hold an advisory vote on executive compensation on an annual basis, and the next stockholder advisory vote will occur at our 2016 Annual Meeting of Stockholders.

 As described in detail in the CD&A section above, we design our executive compensation programs to attract, motivate, and retain our named executive officers, who are critical to our success.
 Under these programs, we reward our named executive officers for our successful performance, the achievement of specific annual, long-term and strategic goals, and the realization of increased shareholder value.
 Our executive compensation programs are substantially tied into our key business objectives and total shareholder return, and, therefore, aligned with the interests of our stockholders.
-The Board maintains the highest level of corporate governance over our executive pay programs, and closely monitors best practices and the compensation programs and pay levels of executives at peer companies to ensure that our compensation programs are within the norm of a range of market practices.
+The Board maintains the highest level of corporate governance over our executive pay programs, and closely monitors best practices and the compensation programs are within the norm of a range of market practices.

 We have two stockholder-approved incentive plans that we use to motivate, retain and reward our executives.
 These cash and equity plans make up a majority of the pay we provide to our executives.
-As a result of this pay-for-performance structure, our CEO realized significantly more in 2011 and 2012, when our Common Stock price appreciated significantly and we delivered strong financial results, and realized a modest increase in 2013 when our Common Stock price increased at slightly below the median of the companies in the Russell 2000 Index on December 31, 2012.
+As a result of this pay-for-performance structure, our CEO realized an amount significantly above her target compensation during 2012, 2013 and 2014, when our Common Stock price appreciated significantly and we delivered solid financial results.
 We believe our performance pay structure appropriately incents executives without excessive risk.
-In 2013, the Compensation Committee further emphasized its philosophy of pay-for-performance by introducing a long-term incentive award based on our ability to meet an annual consolidated Adjusted EBITDA margin of 9.3% for 2015.
+In 2014, the Compensation Committee further emphasized its philosophy of pay-for-performance by utilizing a long-term incentive award based on our ability to achieve our long-term strategic goal of an annual consolidated Adjusted EBITDA margin of 10%.

 We ask that you support the compensation of our named executive officers as disclosed in our CD&A and the accompanying tables contained in this proxy statement.
-This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the philosophy. policies and practices described in this proxy statement.
+This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the philosophy, policies and practices described in this proxy statement.
 Accordingly, we ask our stockholders to vote "FOR" the following resolution at the Annual Meeting:

-"RESOLVED, that the Company's stockholders approve, on an advisory basis, the compensation of the named executive officers, as disclosed in the Company's proxy statement for the 2014 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, Summary Compensation Table and the other related tables and narrative disclosure."
+"RESOLVED, that the Company's stockholders approve, on an advisory basis, the compensation of the named executive officers, as disclosed in the Company's proxy statement for the 2015 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, Summary Compensation Table and the other related tables and narrative disclosure."